 logo

-Mr. Kim (50), who runs a Korean restaurant, often does a lot of knife work to prepare ingredients.
-Recently, he has been experiencing numbness in his hands, weakness, and tingling sensations in his toes.
-He initially thought that the cold weather was causing poor blood circulation, so he massaged himself every evening, but his symptoms did not improve.
-Eventually, he visited a hospital and was diagnosed with peripheral neuropathy.
+Kim (50), who runs a Korean restaurant, frequently uses a knife to prepare ingredients.
+Recently, he's been experiencing numbness and weakness in his hands, and even a tingling sensation in his toes.
+Believing the sudden cold weather was simply a reason for poor circulation, he massaged himself every evening, but his symptoms remained unchanged.
+He eventually sought medical attention and was diagnosed with peripheral neuropathy.

-Professor Lee Hye-rim of the Department of Neurology at Guro Hospital, Korea University, said, "It can be difficult to clearly distinguish the cause based solely on symptoms when hands and feet go numb, but when blood circulation disorder is the cause, symptoms such as the limbs turning blue or white may accompany it."
-She added, "Since it is hard to differentiate based only on symptoms, it is recommended to perform relevant tests after consultation."
-If numbness in the hands and feet caused by peripheral neuropathy is left untreated, the numbness can spread throughout the body and may lead to paralysis.
+Professor Lee Hye-rim of the Department of Neurology at Guro Hospital of Korea University said, "When the hands and feet feel numb, it is difficult to clearly distinguish the cause based on symptoms alone, but when it is caused by poor blood circulation, symptoms such as the limbs turning blue or white may accompany it."
+She added, "Since it is difficult to distinguish based on symptoms alone, it is recommended to conduct related tests after a consultation."
+If numbness in the hands and feet caused by peripheral neuropathy is left untreated, the numbness can spread throughout the body and even lead to paralysis.

-The nerves in our body are broadly divided into the central nervous system, which includes the brain and spinal cord, and the peripheral nervous system, which extends from the brain and spinal cord to the face, arms, and legs.
-The peripheral nerves include motor, sensory, and autonomic nerves.
-When abnormalities occur, symptoms such as ▲motor dysfunction (paralysis, muscle weakness), ▲sensory disturbances (tingling, pain), and ▲autonomic nervous system issues (sweating, urination problems) may appear.
-Tingling in the hands and feet is a typical sensory disturbance symptom.
+The nervous system in our body is broadly divided into the central nervous system, which includes the brain and spinal cord, and the peripheral nervous system, which extends from the brain and spinal cord to the face, arms, and legs.
+The peripheral nervous system, which includes motor, sensory, and autonomic nerves, can exhibit symptoms such as motor dysfunction (paralysis, muscle weakness), sensory disturbances (numbness, pain), and autonomic nervous system dysfunction (sweating, urination disorders).
+Numbness in the hands and feet is a typical symptom of sensory disturbance.

-Peripheral neuropathy is divided into compressive peripheral neuropathy, caused by compression of a part of the nerve, and polyneuropathy, which involves multiple peripheral nerves throughout the body.
-A representative compressive peripheral neuropathy is carpal tunnel syndrome, which occurs when the median nerve is compressed by the wrist ligament.
-Polyneuropathy typically begins in the feet and fingertips, gradually spreading to the trunk, with a characteristic spreading of numbness.
-Causes can include diabetes or alcohol consumption.
-Rarely, Guillain-Barré syndrome, which can occur after infections such as colds or diarrhea, may also be suspected.
+Peripheral neuropathy can be divided into compressive peripheral neuropathy, which occurs when a specific area is compressed, and polyneuropathy, which causes multiple peripheral nerve abnormalities throughout the body.
+A representative compressive peripheral neuropathy is carpal tunnel syndrome, which occurs when the median nerve is compressed by the wrist ligaments.
+Polyneuropathy is characterized by numbness that typically begins in the feet and fingertips and gradually spreads to the trunk.
+This can be caused by factors such as diabetes and alcohol.
+In rare cases, Guillain-Barré syndrome, which occurs after infections such as colds or diarrhea, can also be suspected.

-When visiting the hospital, nerve conduction tests, electromyography, cerebrospinal fluid tests, and other examinations are conducted to determine the extent of nerve damage and the presence of other complications.
+If you visit a hospital, tests such as nerve conduction studies, electromyography, and cerebrospinal fluid tests will be performed to determine the extent of nerve damage and other complications.
 Approximately 75% of these tests can identify the exact cause.

-Treatment methods vary depending on the cause.
-Professor Lee Hye-rim said, "It is important to treat according to the cause, and controlling symptoms with medication such as anticonvulsants and antidepressants, as well as preventing deterioration in quality of life due to pain, is necessary," and added, "Sometimes procedures like nerve blocks are performed, or surgical treatment may be considered in cases with clear structural abnormalities such as carpal tunnel syndrome."
+Treatment varies depending on the cause.
+Professor Lee Hye-rim stated, "It's important to treat the underlying cause.
+Medications like anticonvulsants and antidepressants are necessary to manage symptoms and prevent pain-related declines in quality of life."
+She added, "Sometimes, procedures like nerve blocks are performed, and in cases with clear structural abnormalities, such as carpal tunnel syndrome, surgical treatment may also be considered."

-Meanwhile, as numbness in the hands and feet gradually worsens, symptoms such as lip numbness, headaches, dizziness, weakness in the limbs, or numbness on only one side may indicate a stroke rather than peripheral neuropathy.
-In such cases, you should immediately visit a hospital for examination.
-Unlike peripheral neuropathy, strokes occur suddenly.
-Additionally, numbness in the hands and feet can also be caused by cervical disc herniation, spinal stenosis, or extreme stress.
+Meanwhile, if numbness in the hands and feet worsens, is accompanied by lip numbness, headaches, dizziness, weakness in the limbs, or numbness on only one side, it could be a stroke, not peripheral neuropathy.
+In this case, you should immediately seek medical attention and undergo a checkup.
+Unlike peripheral neuropathy, stroke occurs suddenly.
+Numbness in the hands and feet can also be caused by cervical disc herniation, spinal stenosis, or extreme stress.

 ============

-Mom sometimes experiences numbness in her hands and feet.
+My mom sometimes gets numbness in her hands and feet.

 These days, you always wear socks.

-The warming effect is said to be good for numbness in the hands and feet.
+They say the warming effect is good for numbness in the hands and feet.

 6